Mentored Research Program

 3. If the faculty mentor will be on sabbatical/research leave during part or all of the proposed mentored research period, please confirm that the faculty mentor will personally mentor CHC student for the duration of the MRP award period.

-Applications will not be considered complete, or considered by the committee, until all pieces of the application (including the faculty letter of support) have been received.
-Applications will be automatically denied if they are incomplete or unclear and if any requested clarifications are not received within a two-week window.
+Applications will not be considered complete, or considered by the committee, unless all pieces of the application (including the faculty letter of support) have been received by that term’s deadline.
+Applications will be automatically denied if they are incomplete or unclear.

 Instructions for Reapplication

+Students may only apply for one term of MRP funding at a time.
 If a student has not yet received their maximum of three terms of MRP funding, they may reapply for additional MRP funds with their original (or a new) research mentor.
-If a student is reapplying for the same project with the same research mentor on the same project, the student’s application essay and the faculty mentor’s letter of support must both be updated to include progress on the research project and an explanation of why additional funding for the project is required.
+If a student is reapplying for the same project with the same research mentor on the same project, the student’s application essay and the faculty mentor’s letter of support must both be updated to include progress on the research project and an explanation of why additional scholarship funding for the project is required.
 Students who reapply for funding are not guaranteed to receive additional funding.

 Post-Award Requirements:

-1. Students are required to write a letter of thanks with a brief description of the research project, directed to the donors who support the Mentored Research Program.
-This should be submitted to Elin England (eengland@uoregon.edu), CHC Director of Alumni and Community Engagement, no later than the end of the first month of their employment in the mentored research experience.
+1. Upon receipt of an MRP award, students are required to write a letter of thanks with a brief description of the research project, directed to the donors who support the Mentored Research Program.
+This should be submitted to Elin England (eengland@uoregon.edu), CHC Director of Alumni and Community Engagement, no later than the start of their MRP funding term.

-2. At the end of the internship experience, the student will be expected to complete a short survey/evaluation about their experience no later than four weeks after the conclusion of their mentored research experience.
+2. At the end of the MRP funding term, the student will be expected to complete a short survey/evaluation about their experience no later than four weeks after the conclusion of their mentored research experience.

 3. Students who receive MRP funding may be asked to give a presentation about their experience to other students and/or be interviewed by CHC Communications for a story.